Fieldnote-AID/AppearanceContinuityDirector-/README.md

 * **Condition persistence**
   Carries forward things like dirt, blood, soot, wet clothes, or torn clothing until the story signals cleanup or a clothing change.

-* **Optional overrides**
+* **Manual command support**
-  Lets you keep config for aliases, forced includes, custom managed card titles, or other edge cases.
+  Lets you directly set or clear appearance state from player input.

 * **Inner Self compatible**
   Wraps cleanly under Inner Self instead of replacing it.